A Practical Guide to Maslow’s Basic Human Needs for Understanding Motivation

 Being values include truth, wholeness, justice, beauty, aliveness, richness, simplicity, effortlessness, and self-sufficiency.

-A Practical Approach to Basic Human Needs
+A Practical Approach to Basic and Growth Needs

 The reality is that in daily life, most of us are pursuing all of these basic human needs simultaneously to varying degrees.
 Instead of focusing on which need you’re attempting to meet, consider the overall direction of your life.

-Instead of stacking the needs, one on top of the other, psychologist Clayton Alderfer, illustrated them on a horizontal continuum.5Alderfer, Clayton P. (1969).
+Instead of stacking the needs, one on top of the other, psychologist Clayton Alderfer illustrated them on a horizontal continuum.5Alderfer, Clayton P. (1969).
 “An empirical test of a new theory of human needs”.
 Organizational Behavior and Human Performance.
-4 (2): 142–75. doi:10.1016/0030-5073(69)90004-X
+4 (2): 142–75. https://doi.org/10.1016/0030-5073(69)90004-X

 If you’re investing an increasing effort in your growth, you probably feel more satisfied and fulfilled.
 This satisfaction will likely fuel your growth efforts further.